 How to Determine Cost Basis If You Don’t Have Records?

-If you’ve lost track of your crypto purchase details, you may still be able to estimate your cost basis using historical price data from the date you acquired the asset.
-Many tax tools and blockchain explorers can help you find the price at that time.
+If you’ve lost track of your crypto purchase details, you may still be able to rebuild your cost basis using blockchain data and historical price charts.
+Many tax tools and explorers can show the market price of a coin on the exact date it was acquired, allowing you to make a reasonable estimate.

 How KoinX Helps You Track and Calculate Your Crypto Cost Basis?